Tell Your Story

 “What’s the best Bible translation for someone who isn’t saved?”

-My colleague Tara asked me this one day.
+My wife Trista asked me this one day.

-Tara's aunt didn’t know the Lord, never went to church, and didn’t own a Bible.
-She was walking in the dark, as far as we could tell, and Tara's heart ached for her.
+Trista's aunt didn’t know the Lord, never went to church, and didn’t own a Bible.
+She was walking in the dark, as far as we could tell, and Trista's heart ached for her.
 She knew Jill needed Jesus in her life, like we all do, and she wanted to spend eternity with her beloved aunt.

 Don’t we all long for the salvation of those in our family?